Loloppe/LolighterOld/README.md

 Added buttons to bring up or down notes during pack creation.
 Double hitbox algorithm can be desactivated.
 Fixed parity for DD, since we can create DD with the new limiter.
+Better "double" handle.
+Fixed the issue it had for now.
 More..?
 ___
 ## Osu2Saber LGPL-3.0